David Jonathans: Loan to FC Den Bosch

 On 19 August 2024, he joined Dutch Eerste Divisie club FC Den Bosch on a season-long loan.

+Jeunesse Esch

+In January 2026, Jonathans returned to Luxembourg and signed with BGL Ligue club Jeunesse Esch, as a free agent.

+FC Augsburg

+On 7 August 2026, he returned to Germany and signed with FC Augsburg's reserve team, ahead of the 2026–27 season.

 International career

 Jonathans was born in the Netherlands and is of both Dutch and Indonesian descent, he is eligible to represent Luxembourg, Indonesia and the Netherlands.

 He has represented Luxembourg from under-15 to under-21 level, and made his senior debut with the Luxembourg national team coming off the bench as a late substitute in a 0–1 friendly loss against Malta on 9 June 2023.